 This post is a part of a 15 Days of Montessori for the Holidays blog hop.
 Visit Montessori Bloggers Network for fantastic holiday inspiration and great ideas.

-Learning about colours is always fun for young kids.
-Children love discovering the world of colours using Montessori colour box 1,2 and 3.
-Colour Box 3 teaches children to grade colours from the darkest to the lightest and visa versa.
-To make ornaments, we looked at different shades of colours.
+Learning about colors is always fun for young kids.
+Children love discovering the world of colors using Montessori color box 1,2 and 3.
+Colour Box 3 teaches children to grade colors from the darkest to the lightest and vice versa.
+To make ornaments, we looked at different shades of colors.
 This activity is an extension activity to Colour box 3 which demonstrates the difference between dark and light shades.
-Mixing colours brings magic like wonder and excitement.
-You can demonstrate a gradual change in colour – from the darkest to the lightest – by adding more white paint each time.
+Mixing colors brings magic like wonder and excitement.
+You can demonstrate a gradual change in color – from the darkest to the lightest – by adding more white paint each time.
 This is a fun art technique to teach kids.

 Here is how we made painted Christmas ornaments:

 - make sure the child is familiar with Colour Box 3 before making this craft

 - ask the child to choose a Christmas ornament to paint and a paint color